 Eligibility for Care

-Students taking nine or more credits on campus are able to have access to the SHC and:
+Students taking nine (9) or more credits are able to have access to the SHC in person or via telehealth and:

-- will be billed the Health Services/Wellness fee with their tuition
+- will be billed the full rate for the Health Services/Wellness fee with their tuition

 - must sign a fee agreement at time of service

-- will be billed the Health Services/Wellness fee by the business office
+- will be billed the Health Services/Wellness fee by the Student Billing Office

 All new students are required to complete and submit their Health Form online, regardless of the number of credits they are taking.